-Domain: Management and Leadership

-Comp # Knowledge or Skill Detailed Competency Description 1 Leading and Managing Others Displays the ability to effectively manage individuals and teams towards achieving the goals associated with organizational excellence 2 Planning and Implementing Change Uses appropriate techniques that will shape the future of the health care management organization through change and innovation.
-3 Ability for honest self assessment Exhibits the ability to assess their own strengths and weaknesses with the objective of continuously capitalizing on strengths and improving weaknesses 27 Healthcare issues and trends Assesses and evaluates the local, regional and national healthcare issues and trends that impact both payment and delivery of health services 28 Healthcare personnel Demonstrate an understanding of the breadth of healthcare personnel along with demographic employment and salary implications 15 Human resources management Demonstrate and apply human resources principles and methodologies in the areas of staffing, management, and personnel retention 22 Organizational dynamics and governance Describes the key elements of governing board structure and function in addition to how organizational and environmental factors influence the structural design of healthcare organizations, including the distribution of authority and relationships among organizational subunits

-Domain: Communication and Interpersonal Effectiveness
+Leadership: Displays the ability to effectively manage individuals and teams towards achieving the goals associated with organizational excellence.

+Change and Innovation: Uses appropriate techniques that will shape the future of the health care management organization through change and innovation.

+Individual Behavior: Exhibits the ability to assess their own strengths and weaknesses with the objective of continuously capitalizing on strengths and improving weaknesses

-Bomaini Commanication and interpercental Encotivences 4 Interpersonal communication Builds effective collaborative relationships with multiple stakeholder groups using verbal and non-verbal communication techniques 5 Writing skills Prepares clearly written business communications in multiple formats (e.g., all electronic formats, letters, memos, etc.) 7 Presentation skills Demonstrates the ability to organize and deliver a professional presentation using the appropriate media in a convincing and persuasive manner 8 Working in teams Demonstrates the ability as an individual to contribute ideas and interact with other team members to develop a shared work product and/or problem solution
+Communications: Builds effective collaborative relationships with multiple stakeholder groups using verbal and non-verbal communication techniques

+Communications: Prepares clearly written business communications in multiple formats (e.g., emails, social media, letters, memos, etc.)

+Communications: Demonstrates the ability to organize and deliver a professional presentation using the appropriate media in a convincing and persuasive manner.

+Group Dynamics: Demonstrates the ability of an individual to contribute ideas and interact with other team members to develop a shared work product and/or problem solution
-Domain: Critical Thinking, Analysis and Problem Solving

-9 Solving business problems and making decisions Possesses the ability to utilize decision making processes that lead to the selection of the most optimal course of action from a group of alternatives 10 Planning and managing projects Demonstrate the ability to plan, organize, and manage resources to bring about the successful completion of specific project goals and objectives 11 Systems thinking Demonstrate the ability to employ a systems perspective to envision new directions and approaches and formulate solutions that are both creative and pragmatic
+Decision Making: Possesses the ability to utilize decision making processes that leads to the selection of the most optimal course of action from a group of alternatives

-12 Financial management Can effectively use standard methods of financial analysis to assure that adequate resources are available to meet the goals and objectives of the organization 13 Quantitative skills Demonstrates the ability to effectively use quantitative tools and methods to collect, organize, arrange, analyze, interpret and evaluate data for decision-making 14 Information and technology management Can effectively use information management and technology principles methods and techniques for collecting, analyzing and delivering information to support business processes and decision-making 16 Legal principles Demonstrate an understanding of he basic concepts of health law and compliance requirements as they affect decision-making in healthcare organizations 17 Risk management Pursues opportunities for constant improvement and ongoing assessment of patient care, customer feedback, risk management, provider qualifications 18 Strategic planning Effectively utilizes the methods of strategic planning and management in order to evaluate the internal and external organizational environments, determine strategic direction and choose the most appropriate strategic alternative(s) in support of mission requirements 19 Marketing Ability to utilize marketing principles to promote the organization to internal and external customers in support of the strategic goals and objectives 20 Quality and Performance Improvement Demonstrates the ability to use processes that emphasize continuous performance improvement including customer satisfaction, statistical processes and analytical tools designed to organize and interpret data 21 Economic analysis Apply principles of health economics to analyze and interpret organizational and payment issues 29 Standards and regulations Demonstrate the ability to understand and apply healthcare regulations including those from governmental and non-governmental agencies and organizations 30 Population health and status assessment Displays the ability to use epidemiological methods to understand the prevalence and incidence of disease in a population 31 Health policy formulation, implementation, evaluation Explain the structure of the U.S. healthcare system and the processes through which health policies are formulated and implemented at the state and federal levels

-Domain: Professionalism and Ethics
+Project Management: Demonstrates the ability to plan, organize, and manage resources to bring about the successful completion of specific project goals and objectives

+Leadership: Demonstrates the ability to employ a systems perspective to envision new directions and approaches and formulate solutions that are both creative and pragmatic

+Financial Management: Can effectively use standard methods of financial analysis to assure that adequate resources are available to meet the goals and objectives of the organization

+Quantitative Analysis: Demonstrates the ability to effectively use quantitative tools and methods to collect, organize, arrange, analyze, interpret and evaluate data for decision-making methodologies in the areas of staffing, management, and personnel retention

+Information Management: Can effective use information management and technology principles, methods and techniques for collecting, analyzing and delivering information to support business processes and decision-making

+Human Resources Management: Demonstrate and apply human resource principles and

+Legal Principles: Demonstrates an understanding of the basic concepts of health law and compliance requirements as they affect decision-making in healthcare organizations

+Clinical Performance Improvement: Exhibits ability to pursue opportunities for constant improvement and ongoing assessment of patient care, customer feedback, risk management, and provider qualifications

+Strategic Planning: Effectively utilizes the methods of strategic planning and management in order to evaluate the internal and external organizational environments, determine strategic direction and choose the most appropriate strategic alternative in support of mission requirements

+Public and Media Relations: Displays the ability to utilize marketing principles to promote the organization to internal and external customers in support of the strategic goals and objectives

+Quality Management: Demonstrates the ability to use processes that emphasize continuous performance improvement including customer satisfaction, statistical processes and analytical tools designed to organize and interpret data

+Financial Management: Apply principles of health economics to analyze and interpret organizational and payment issues

+Organizational Behavior and Governance: Describes the key elements of governing board structure and function in addition to how organizational environmental factors influence the structural design of health care organizations, including the distribution of authority and relationships among organizational subunits

-Demain: 1 Tolessionalism and Ethios 23 Professional and managerial ethics Ability to determine the ethical implications of managerial decisions and evaluate the professional codes of ethics from various professional associations or societies and how they articulate with managerial practice 24 Continuing education and life-long learning Pursues long-term professional development and proactively seeks out meaningful personal development 25 Professional and community contribution Addresses population wellness by evaluating and implementing activities designed to improve the health and wellness of both individuals and populations
+Personal and Professional Ethics: Ability to determine the ethical implications of managerial decisions and evaluate the professional codes of ethics from various professional associations or societies and how they articulate with managerial practice

+Self Development: Pursues long-term professional development and proactively seeks out meaningful personal development

+Improving Community Health: Addresses population wellness by evaluating and implementing activities designed to improve the health and wellness of both individuals and populations